casmacdo/rust-skills/src/basic_program.md

 // Below is the second function, which we call in the main function

-fn facts() -> &'static str { // facts function and assign output type.
+fn facts() -> &'static str { // declare facts function and assign output type
-    let quads = "Cassidy has giant quads"; // assign some facts to a variable using a statement let quads // make the expression blast out the facts
+    let quads = "Cassidy has giant quads"; // assign some facts to a variable using a let statement quads // make the expression blast out the facts
 } // close the expression